agsup/quartz/content/notes/Spring 2023/Wisdom and Prophets/Job's Misery.md

 ### God's Speech

 - The whirlwind represents how wild and untameable God is
+    - Describes Behemoth and Leviathan
+    - God can control the uncontrollable
 - The cosmic order is not mechanical or predictable, and is not subject to human understanding/control

 ### Job's Response

 - Repentance, God vindicates him
+    - "I am unworthy!"

+## The Verdict

+- God rebukes the friends for strict retribution theology
+    - Can't simplify God
+    - No *quid pro quo* religion
+- God commends Job's honest words
+    - Job refused to let repentance become a manipulative tools
+    - Refused to admit wrong-doing
+    - Courageously questioned and dissected his way to real faith, rather than inheriting his friends' faith